C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development: Discussion

 We also observed that several problem types, particularly \textsc{TSP} and arithmetic operations (\textsc{ADD}, \textsc{MUL}, \textsc{SUB}), achieved perfect classification scores.
 These results are a direct consequence of the framework’s modular design and the use of synthetic, well-structured datasets crafted to test baseline feasibility.
 By leveraging canonical representations and controlled syntax, the parser–translator pipeline was able to operate deterministically and with high precision.
 This outcome validates the soundness of the encoding process under ideal conditions and confirms that the framework can correctly and consistently handle a wide range of input formats when their structure is unambiguous.
 While these results demonstrate the robustness of the core design, we acknowledge that real-world code introduces variability and noise.
 To further test generalisability, future work will incorporate more diverse, developer-authored code snippets that reflect natural coding practices and less constrained input styles.

 Overall, the parser and QCF translator are effective for mapping classical inputs into quantum-compatible formats.
 Identifier normalisation and rule-based extraction proved valuable design choices, though their limits suggest the need for hybrid parsing strategies.
 JSON inputs offered perfect accuracy, highlighting the strength of structured formats for reliability.
+While the parser does not support user-defined prompts during inference, we observed that its classification accuracy benefits from implicit guidance.
+For example, providing clearer variable names, avoiding deeply nested helper functions, and using regular structural patterns can improve recognizability.
+Alternatively, users can rely on the structured JSON input mode, which guarantees unambiguous interpretation and bypasses the variability inherent in free-form code.